calvinhobbes119/CarND-Capstone/README.md

 ## Introduction
+Goal of this project named "Capstone" is to provide a system which integrates multiple components to drive the Udacity self-driving car "Carla" around a test track.

-For SDC Capstone project, we have enhanhced the code from the Udacity provided baseline.
+Therefore we have enhanhced the code from the Udacity provided baseline.
 We improvemented in all 3 logical subsystems - (1) Perception, (2) Planning, and (3) Control.
 As a whole we improved traffic light detection, planning the course of action, and automatic control of the vehicle.
 The following subsections will detail the improvements for each category.

+[TODO: Add system architecture diagram from System Integration Project lesson, concept nr.
+4]

 ### Perception
 #### Obstacle Detection
 No changes.
 #### Traffic Light Detection
-TODO
+For the traffic light detection there are two steps needed: 1.
+Detecting a traffic light 2.
+Classification of the traffic light.
+We decided to create a single shot detector including both steps in one.

+The resulting model is based on the Tensorflow API.
+A pretrained object detection model named 'ssd_mobilenet_v1_coco' is provided in this API.
+Using the Bosch Small Traffic Lights Dataset the model is trained to fullfil our requirements for the test track.
+To test the source code on a simulator a further model is provided which used the Udacity Simulator based traffic light data to train it.

 Link : https://github.com/alejandrods/Tensorflow_API_traffic_light_detection/blob/master/object_detection_tutorial.ipynb

 ### Planning